-A typical deep foundation is shown as per the above figure (b).
-If Df /B 1, the foundations are called deep foundations such as piles, drilled piers/caissons, well foundations, large-diameter piers, pile raft systems.
+A typical deep foundation is shown in the above figure (b).
+If Df /B 1, the foundations are called deep foundations such as piles, drilled piers/caissons, well foundations, large-diameter piers, and pile raft systems.

 Deep foundations are much like shallow foundations except the load coming from columns or superstructure is transferred into the soil vertically.

-Brick Plain, stone, and concrete pieces can are also be used for wall footings once the loads transmitted into the soil are relatively small.
+Brick Plain, stone, and concrete pieces can also be used for wall footing once the loads transmitted into the soil are relatively small.

 Engineers also use other materials like steel beams and sections (like in grillage foundations and pile foundations), wood as piles (Such as temporary structures), steel sheets (Such as temporary retaining structures and cofferdams), and other composite materials.

 Sometimes, these can also be encased in concrete depending on the load and strength requirements (Bowles, 1996; Tomlinson, 2001)

 2.1.
 Spread Foundation (Isolated Footings),

 All these are also known as spread footings.
 An isolated footing might be of a square, rectangular, or circular shape.